hamlibdk/HAMLIB-SDK/README.md

 - Repeat these steps if neceessary until there are no more updates available.

 **Step 2c: Update the [MSYS2][] Environment (again)**

-***As of [JTSDK64-Base-3.2.3][] these steps are now already performed for you.
-It is still recommended that you go through these steps just in case any dependencies have changed. ***

 - If the [MSYS2][] Window closes reopen it within the **JTSDK64-Setup** environment with **[MSYS2][]**

 - Back at menu, select **3.
 Install Hamlib Dependencies** to deploy the tools and libraries needed to build Hamlib.